-- All Health Sciences candidates must undergo a criminal background check.
+- The required general education course sequencing is explained in the online information session, as are the admission process and dates. - Before entering the program a professional level CPR card is required which must remain current while in the program. - All Health Sciences candidates must undergo a criminal background check.
 Candidates with a criminal record may not be eligible for any CF Health Sciences program. - Upon acceptance into the program, a medical examination documenting sound physical and mental health, TB testing and proof of immunization are required. - All students are responsible for their own health/hospitalization insurance.
 Professional liability insurance is included in college fees. - It is necessary that students have reliable transportation to the assigned clinical facilities, which are located in Citrus, Levy and Marion counties. - Class and clinical hours may be between 7 a.m. and 10 p.m.
 Monday through Friday.
 Clinical hours may occur on Saturdays. - The CF service district is Citrus, Levy and Marion counties.
-Indistrict residents will be accepted into the nursing programs first before any consideration will be given to out-of-district applicants. - The ADN program policies including attendance, grading, progression, clinical behaviors and readmission guidelines are found in the student handbook that each student obtains upon beginning the program.

-Credit for classroom/theory instruction, whether face-to-face or online, is one credit per 50-minute hour (1:1) for a 16-week semester.
+Indistrict residents will be accepted into the nursing programs first before any consideration will be given to out-of-district applicants. - The ADN program policies including attendance, grading, progression, clinical behaviors and readmission guidelines are found in the student handbook that each student obtains upon beginning the program. - Credit for classroom/theory instruction, whether face-to-face or online, is one credit per 50-minute hour (1:1) for a 16-week semester.
 For nursing laboratory and clinical experience, one credit is earned for every three contact hours (1:3) for a 16week semester.
 Nursing courses offered during nonstandard semesters will complete these hours within the shorter semester.